CALyman/Engineering-3/CircuitPython/agenda.md

 To do:

-- comment code [status - working on it]
+- comment code [status - done]

-- that's pretty much it but the to-do list looks a bit weird if there's only one thing to do
+- organize files into folders/subfolders [status - done]

-- there we go
+- create README for the entire repo [status - done]